AromaKitsune/Windows-XAML-Styles/README.md

 ![](https://github.com/AromaKitsune/Windows-XAML-Styles/blob/main/screenshots/SystemSettings.png)

-* Replace the user name text with anything you want
-* Replace the "Local Account" text or email address text (if linked with a MS account) with anything you want
+* Custom user pane text, replace the user name text and "Local Account" text (or email address text, if linked with a MS account) with anything you want -
-  * Read the "further configuration" section after first applying styles.
+  Read the "further configuration" section after first applying styles.
 * Removed the MS 365 and OneDrive buttons from the System section
 * Made the network data usage indicator bars less eyesore with Dark theme
 * Made the (Bluetooth) device names split into multi-lines instead of ellipsis